stuarthayhurst/kernel-notify/.github/PULL_REQUEST_TEMPLATE.md

   **A more detailed description**
    - A detailed description of that the changes bring to the project, how it works and what changed / why
+   - Outline any note-worthy changes here clearly as well, this will make creating release notes easier down the line

   **Any other information**
    - List any other relevant information here